 They Didn't Build Cars For People Who Needed Things Explained To Them.

-This is not minimalism in the fashionable sense.
-It is something more purposeful and, in its own way, more demanding.
-The Japanese manufacturers who built these cars were not stripping out decoration for aesthetic reasons.
-They were communicating a set of values about what a car is for and what the person driving it is expected to do with the information being provided.
+That aesthetic is not an accident.
+It is not minimalism in the fashionable sense, the kind that mistakes emptiness for sophistication.
+It is something more purposeful.
+The Japanese manufacturers who built these cars were communicating a set of values about what a car is for and what the person driving it is expected to do with the information being provided.
 The cockpit exists to serve the driver.
 The driver is assumed to know what the information means.

-The same philosophy runs through the genre in smaller ways, in the details that accumulate into a character.
+The same philosophy runs through the genre in smaller ways.
 The instrument clusters of the Nissan Skyline GT-R, the Mazda RX-7, the Honda S2000, are all variations on the same idea.
 Information, legibly presented, without editorialising.
 A high redline given room to breathe on the tachometer face because it is the number that matters most in these cars and everyone involved knew it.
-The oil temperature gauge present as a matter of course, not as an optional extra, because the engineers assumed the driver cared about such things and would want to know.
-These are interiors designed by people who drove.
+The oil temperature gauge present as standard, not an optional extra, because the engineers assumed the driver cared about such things.
+Interiors designed by people who drove.

 The aftermarket built an entire culture around this clarity.
-Japanese gauge manufacturers like Defi produced additional instrument pods in the same aesthetic language as the factory clusters, small, precise, white-faced, designed to sit on the dashboard pillar or the centre console without visual conflict.
-The logic was transparent: you wanted more information, here is more information, presented in the same way as the information you already have.
-There was a coherence to it that the equivalent European aftermarket culture never quite achieved.
+Gauge manufacturers like Defi produced additional instrument pods in the same aesthetic language as the factory clusters: small, white-faced, designed to sit on the dashboard pillar or centre console without visual conflict.
+You wanted more information; here is more information, presented the same way as the information you already have.
+There was a coherence to it the equivalent European aftermarket culture never quite achieved.
 The Japanese tuning aesthetic is often misread as decoration.
-It is actually about data.

-What the Europeans made from emotion, the Japanese made from discipline, and the results, at their best, are objects that carry as much feeling as anything from Stuttgart or Maranello.
-They simply carry it differently.
+Where the Europeans made things from emotion, the Japanese made things from discipline, and the results carry as much feeling as anything from Stuttgart or Maranello.
+Just differently.
 A Ferrari speaks loudly about what it is.
-The NSX, the GT-R, the FD RX-7, speak quietly and expect you to listen.
+The NSX, the GT-R, the FD RX-7 speak quietly and expect you to listen.
 The dials tell you what the engine is doing.
 The chassis tells you what the road is doing.
 The car assumes you will do something useful with both pieces of information, and it does not have time to explain itself.

 The dials are still telling you something.
 The question is whether modern cars have the confidence to do the same.